Pedro Toledo: Second term (2005-2009)

 In 2005, elected Governor Aníbal Acevedo Vilá (from the PPD) appointed Toledo as superintendent.
 Despite his opposing political beliefs, Toledo return to the police helm.
 During this time, Toledo led a restructuring of the Police Department assigning police chiefs for the narcotics, illegal weapons, and internal affairs division, among others.

 Later years and death

 After his second stint as superintendent, Toledo returned to private life, but was regularly interviewed for his opinion on security matters of the island.

 On December 23, 2012, Toledo was taken to Hospital Auxilio Mutuo in Hato Rey, Puerto Rico, where he died of a heart attack.
 As a result, Governor Luis Fortuño declared a day of mourning on December 26.
 Upon Toledo's death, politicians from all parties and ideologies expressed their grief while praising Toledo's integrity and work ethic.
-Toledo's body was exposed on Ehret Funerary in Río Piedras starting December 26, and was buried two days later at the Borinquen Memorial Cemetery in Caguas.
+Toledo's body was exposed on Ehret Funerary in Río Piedras starting December 26, and was buried two days later at Cementerio Borinquen Memorial in Caguas, Puerto Rico.

 Toledo had four sons: Pedro Jorge, Juan José, Luis Fernando and José Eduardo.
 Toledo also had two step-sons: Rafael Ángel Muñoz and Jorge Luis Muñoz.